fprime-community/fprime-metrics-tool/README.md

 **GitHub API Key**

 You must use a GitHub API key to allow these scripts access to your GitHub repo.

+## Gathering SLOC Data

+The `sloc-calculator.py` tool can be used to gather the source lines of code (SLOC) for modules in a fprime deployment.
+This generated CSV file can then be used by the metrics report to graph SLOC per module and over time.

+Before using the `sloc-calculator.py` script, make sure to build the `ncsl` program by running `make`.

+To calculate the SLOC of a fprime deployment, build the deployment (vital for accurate autocode SLOC counts), then run `sloc-calculator.py -d <path to deployment> <calculated_results.csv>`.

 ## Metrics Report Execution